About The Florence Nightingale Museum Istanbul

 Whilst small, the Florence Nightingale Museum does give an insight into the woman who transformed the living conditions and mortality rates of Crimean War soldiers.
 Visitors to the Florence Nightingale Museum can see her original desk in the place where she worked together with some letters and equipment.
 It is worth noting however that the lamp on the desk is not proven to be the one she famously used on her night rounds.

 Selimiye Barracks still operates as a military base.
 As such, the tour is short and the Florence Nightingale section is restricted to one tower.
 Having said this, one can also see a small exhibit about the Turkish army and the tour is offered in English.
-The military backdrop also means that security is tight (see entry details) and can be difficult to arrange.
+The military backdrop also means that security is tight (see entry details) and can be difficult to arrange: you’ll need to contact the barracks at least two days in advance to book, and provide photocopies of ID documents.